manuelphilip/Single-cell-analysis-Snakemake-workflow/README.md

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) <Single-cell-analysis-Snakemake-workflow>sitory and its DOI (see above).

 # Description
  A Snakemake workflow designed to analyse single cell data from cell ranger output.
 The workflow expects the cell ranger output which contains per sample bc_matrix (raw and filtered) under the `~/sample_name/outs` folder.
+The details steps are as follows: